This article defines the requirements for design and risk management planning that were used to create our new design plan template.

 - 7.3.2c) document verification, validation and transfer activities required at each stage

 - 7.3.2d) document responsibilities and authorities

 The first new requirement is in Clause 7.3.2b).
 You are required to document the design reviews required at each stage.
 This does not mean that a review is required at every stage, but your plan should specify at which stages you will conduct a review.
-At a minimum, a final design review is required for commercial release of the device.
+At a minimum, a final design review is required for the commercial release of the device.
 My recommendation is to have a review at every stage for every project.
-If you design inputs have not changed from the previous version of the device, then the stage leading up to the approval of design inputs will be very short, and that design review meeting can be 30 minutes or less.
+If your design inputs have not changed from the previous version of the device, then the stage leading up to the approval of design inputs will be very short, and that design review meeting can be 30 minutes or less.
 If you make changes to your design control procedure in the middle of a project, I recommend that you maintain compliance with the existing procedure until the next design review.
-The design review gives you a great opportunity to document changes to the design procedure, design plan and any other adjustments to documentation that may require completion of a new version of a form.
+The design review gives you an excellent opportunity to document changes to the design procedure, design plan, and any other adjustments to the documentation that may require the completion of a new version of a form.

 The second new requirement is in Clause 7.3.2e).
 You are required to document methods of traceability between design inputs and outputs.
 This is a requirement that most companies do poorly.
-In theory, you can use a spreadsheet to list all the design inputs and the adjacent column can list the corresponding design outputs.
+In theory, you can use a spreadsheet to list all the design inputs, and the adjacent column can list the corresponding design outputs.
 Many companies use an input / output / verification / validation (IOVV) diagram.
-You can also add user needs to this diagram.
-The challenge with method of documentation is that it is labor intensive to make updates.
+You can also add the user’s needs to this diagram.
+The challenge with the method of documentation is that it is labor-intensive to make updates.
 You must update the references to inputs every time a standard is updated.
 The outputs must be updated every time a drawing or specification is changed.
 Every time you update a verification or validation testing report, the diagram must be updated too.

 What is required in a Risk Management Plan?